-On the western Montana plains the Shelby lobe blocked the Milk River, creating glacial Lake Twin River.
-Tributaries of the Marias River were also blocked by the Shelby lobe, leading to the formation of glacial lakes Cutbank and Choteau.
+One of these glaciers, the Shelby lobe, blocked the Milk River, creating Glacial Lake Twin River.
+Tributaries of the Marias River were also blocked by the Shelby lobe, leading to the formation of Glacial Lakes Cutbank and Choteau.

 About 13,000 years ago, an ice free corridor between the Laurentide and Cordilleran Ice sheets allowed the first Native Americans to travel south into the Choteau area and points southward, a trail that became the Old North Trail.

 The Old North trail was marked by prominent land forms- often uniquely shaped Mountains or Buttes.

 In 1801, a Blackfoot headman named Old Swan drew a map for a Hudson’s Bay Company (HBC) officer named Peter Fidler.
 Fidler sent a copy of the map back to England, where a cartographer named Aaron Arrowsmith used it to define the center of his new map of North America.
 Old Swan’s map became an important reference map of the Old North Trail.

 - Birdtail Butte, East of Sims, MT

 - Coffin Butte near Harlowton, Mt